Websites become accessible to all people

 One of the essential factors of a robust site is that it contains clean HTML and CSS code that complies with recognized standards and thus ensures compatibility with the aids of people with disabilities.

-Guidelines as a standard for laws
+Directive as a standard for laws

 The WCAG is not a law, but many governments have adopted the guidelines as a standard for their accessibility laws.
-Here is a brief overview of accessibility laws in the European Union:

 Accessibility for digital products and services